wavefrontHQ/help/onboarding/dashboards.md

 <div class="col-sm-12 col-md-6">
 <p>To get you started, Wavefront includes pre-built charts and dashboards for Amazon Web Services, container technologies, and standard collector agents.</p>

-In addition to displaying your data in standard line, point, and stacked area charts:
+<p>In addition to displaying your data in standard line, point, and stacked area charts:</p>
 <ul>
 <li>Explore correlations with scatter plots</li>
 <li>Highlight critical metrics with sparklines</li>